-WESTMINSTER, Colo., May 08, 2019 (GLOBE NEWSWIRE) -- ARCA biopharma, Inc. (ABIO), a biopharmaceutical company applying a precision medicine approach to developing genetically-targeted therapies for cardiovascular diseases, today reported financial results for the quarter ended March 31, 2019 and provided a corporate update.
+WESTMINSTER, Colo., May 06, 2020 (GLOBE NEWSWIRE) -- ARCA biopharma, Inc. (ABIO), a biopharmaceutical company applying a precision medicine approach to developing genetically targeted therapies for cardiovascular diseases, today reported financial results for the first quarter of 2020 and provided a corporate update.

-AB171 – a thiol-substituted isosorbide mononitrate being developed as a potential genetically-targeted treatment for heart failure (HF) and peripheral arterial disease (PAD).
+AB171 – a thiol-substituted isosorbide mononitrate being developed as a potential genetically targeted treatment for HF and peripheral arterial disease (PAD).

-Cash, cash equivalents and marketable securities were $8.0 million as of March 31, 2019, compared to $6.6 million as of December 31, 2018.
-ARCA believes that its current cash, cash equivalents and marketable securities will be sufficient to fund its operations, at its projected cost structure, through the end of the third quarter of 2019.
+Cash and cash equivalents were $6.7 million as of March 31, 2020, compared to $8.4 million as of December 31, 2019.
+ARCA believes that its current cash and cash equivalents will be sufficient to fund its operations, at its current cost structure, after giving effect to potential cost reductions, through the end of the third quarter of 2020.

-Research and development (R&D) expenses for the three months ended March 31, 2019 were $0.7 million compared to $1.7 million for the corresponding period of 2018.
-The $1.1 million decrease in R&D expenses was primarily due to decreased clinical expenses following the completion of the GENETIC-AF clinical trial in 2018.
+Research and development (R&D) expenses for the three months ended March 31, 2020 were $0.4 million compared to $0.7 million for the corresponding period in 2019, a decrease of approximately $0.3 million.
+The decrease was primarily due to decreased R&D personnel costs and lower outside services and consulting costs.

-Total operating expenses for the three months ended March 31, 2019 were $1.8 million compared to $2.8 million for the corresponding period of 2018.
-The decrease in total operating expenses was primarily due to the decrease in R&D expense due to the completion of the GENETIC-AF clinical trial.
+Total operating expenses for the three months ended March 31, 2020 were $1.3 million compared to $1.8 million for the corresponding period in 2019.

-The Company will need to raise additional capital to fund future operations and develop Gencaro or any other product candidates, complete a partnership or other possible strategic transactions.
+The Company will need to raise additional capital, and/or complete a partnership or other possible strategic transaction, to fund future operations and develop Gencaro or any other product candidates.

 About ARCA biopharma

-ARCA biopharma is dedicated to developing genetically-targeted therapies for cardiovascular diseases through a precision medicine approach to drug development.
-ARCA’s lead product candidate, Gencaro™ (bucindolol hydrochloride), is an investigational, pharmacologically unique beta-blocker and mild vasodilator being developed for the potential treatment of atrial fibrillation in patients with heart failure.
-ARCA has identified common genetic variations that it believes predict individual patient response to Gencaro, giving it the potential to be the first genetically-targeted AF prevention treatment.
-The Gencaro development program has been granted Fast Track designation by FDA.
-ARCA is also developing AB171, a thiol-substituted isosorbide mononitrate, as a potential genetically-targeted treatment for heart failure and peripheral arterial disease (PAD).
+ARCA biopharma is dedicated to developing genetically targeted therapies for cardiovascular diseases through a precision medicine approach to drug development.
+ARCA’s lead product candidate, Gencaro™ (bucindolol hydrochloride), is an investigational, pharmacologically unique beta-blocker and mild vasodilator being developed for the potential treatment of atrial fibrillation in heart failure patients.
+ARCA has identified common genetic variations that it believes predict individual patient response to Gencaro, giving it the potential to be the first genetically targeted AF prevention treatment.
+The U.S. FDA has granted the Gencaro development program Fast Track designation and a Special Protocol Assessment (SPA) agreement for a single Phase 3 clinical trial.
+ARCA is also developing AB171, a thiol-substituted isosorbide mononitrate, as a potential genetically targeted treatment for heart failure and peripheral arterial disease.
 For more information, please visit www.arcabio.com or follow the Company on LinkedIn.